Codecademy/docs/content/general/concepts/file-paths/file-paths.md

 - `./js/script.js`
 - `./scripts/main.py`

 Relative file paths begin with `./` followed by a path to the local file. `./` tells the program to look for the file path from the current folder.
-To go up 1 level in the file structer you use `../`.
+To go up one level in the file structure, two periods followed by a forward-slash are used: `../`.